Back to Rent vs Buy Hub

 Washington state also recently introduced a capital gains excise tax on the sale of certain assets above $250,000, though primary residence home sales continue to be excluded from this tax as they are at the federal level.
 Buyers should consult a tax advisor on any investment properties or secondary residences.

-How Washington's Tech Economy Shapes the Rent-vs-Buy Equation
+The Amazon-Microsoft Effect: How Washington's Tech Economy Distorts the Rent vs Buy Equation

 In simple terms, Washington's tech sector functions as a price engine for Seattle-area housing.
 Amazon employs over 75,000 people in its Seattle headquarters campus and Bellevue expansion.
 Microsoft employs 55,000 or more in Redmond.
 These companies pay compensation packages averaging $200,000 to $400,000 in total compensation, creating a buyer pool that can sustain prices well above what median-income workers could afford.
 The result is a market where price-to-income ratios for average workers are strained, but where the top quartile of earners drives active purchase demand.